 You can also check if the gas or fuel tap switch is turned on.
 When using Toro mowers, you don’t need to press any button because this feature automatically connects the fuel system to the unit’s engine.
 Sometimes, simple things like insufficient gas tank levels are what’s stopping the mower from running.

 5. Fuel Type

-As we previously discussed, keeping the gas fresh in the fuel tank is a great way to extend the life of your mower.
+As previously discussed, keeping the gas fresh in the fuel tank is a great way to extend the life of your mower.
 You can easily keep track of this as bad gas has a stronger smell than fresh gas.

-We understand that there will be instances where you won’t be using your Toro Lawn Moro for a long time.
+I know there will be instances where you won’t be using your Toro Lawn Moro for a long time.
 You can use a fuel stabilizer to prevent fuel quality from going bad while sitting in the gas tank.